-• Overall, implementation of Alternative 3 would have the same long-term, moderate beneficial impacts on museum collections and for the collections on exhibit as identified in Alternative 2.
+- Overall, implementation of Alternative 3 would have the same long-term, moderate beneficial impacts on museum collections and for the collections on exhibit as identified in Alternative 2. - Cumulative impacts for this alternative would be imperceptible. - Impacts from the actions contained in this alternative would not likely result in impairment of historic structures in the park.

-imperceptible.

-• Impacts from the actions contained in this alternative would not likely result in impairment of historic structures in the park.